anathonic/The-Cpp-Programming-Language/README.md

 ### 12. What is List in STL?
 ##### Lists are sequence containers that allow non-contiguous memory allocation. <br> As compared to vector, the list has slow traversal, but once a position has been <br> found, insertion and deletion are quick.

+### 13. What is Map in STL?
+##### Maps are associative containers that store elements in a mapped fashion. <br> Each element has a key value and a mapped value.
+No two mapped values <br> can have the same key values.